 - Add fresh rosemary and salt.

-- Toss the potatoes in a bowl until the seasoning mixture and the oil have been evenly spread onto the potatoes.
+- Toss the potatoes in a bowl or plastic bag until the seasoning mixture and the oil have been evenly spread onto the potatoes.

 - Arrange wedges in a single layer on a large baking tray.